underscoreio/essential-slick/src/pages/5-data_modelling.md

 This representation is called a _heterogeneous list_ or `HList`[^hlist].

 [^hlist]: You may have heard of `HList` via other libraries, such as [shapeless][link-shapeless].
-We're talking here about Slick's own implementation of `HList`, not the shapless one.
+We're talking here about Slick's own implementation of `HList`, not the shapeless one.
 You can use the shapeless `HList` via a library we've provided called [slickless][link-slickless].

 An `HList` is a sort of hybrid of a list and a tuple.